We’re fine free!

 You can check out items for 3 weeks at a time, and you can renew items up to two times.

-Certain items can’t be renewed, including some items borrowed through Inter-Library Loan and items with holds on them.
+Certain items can’t be renewed, such as items with holds on them.

 To help you return materials on time, the Library will send email notices out checked-out materials, including upcoming due dates, overdue notifications, and bills for never-returned items.